Naoki Yamamoto (racing driver)

-Naoki Yamamoto (山本尚貴, Yamamoto Naoki) is a Japanese racing driver for Honda Racing Corporation, currently driving in the Autobacs Super GT Series with Team Kunimitsu, and the Japanese Super Formula Championship with Nakajima Racing.
-He is a three-time champion in Super Formula, and a two-time champion in the GT500 class of Super GT.
+Naoki Yamamoto (山本尚貴, Yamamoto Naoki) is a Japanese racing driver for Honda Racing Corporation, currently driving in Super GT with Team Kunimitsu.
+He is a three-time champion in Super Formula and a two-time champion in the GT500 class of Super GT.
 Yamamoto is also the only driver to have won both the Super Formula and GT500 championships in the same season multiple times, a feat which he accomplished in 2018 and 2020.
+He announced his retirement from Super Formula at the end of 2024.

 Career

 Early career

 Yamamoto started karting in 1994, and won the All-Japan Kart Championship FA class title in 2002.
 In 2006, he graduated from the Suzuka Circuit Racing School Formula (SRS-F) with a scholarship to compete in Formula Challenge Japan (FCJ).
 In 2007, he joined the Honda Formula Dream Project (HFDP) academy, and finished second in the Formula Challenge Japan championship with two wins in his first season in single-seaters.
 He moved up to the Japanese Formula 3 Championship with Honda Team Real in 2008, finishing fifth in the championship class with one win.
 In 2009, he moved to the National Class with HFDP Racing (also managed by Real Racing), and won the class title with eight wins in sixteen races.